oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 - prefix `*` = this inlining tree node is present in both compilations but the *callsite kind* is different (relabelling)

-Provided that there 2 kinds of inlining tree nodes with respect to the inlining decision (inlined and not inlined), there are 2 * 4 cases to be interpreted.

 For instance, consider a non-root method in a compilation like `(direct) java.lang.String.equals(Object) at bci 44`.
 This means that there is an invocation of the `equals` method in the target machine code, which is a direct invocation ( there is no dynamic dispatch).
 If the method was inlined by the inliner, it would appear